 Granola may seem like a nutritious go-to for breakfast or as a snack, but contrary to the belief, granola is not a good bariatric option.
 Granola has a lot of carbs and usually added sugars.
 Some granola contains nuts, dried fruit, and even chocolate.
 One-fourth cup of granola has 140 calories, which mostly comes from carbs.
 And like nuts, you are probably having more than one serving of granola due to the small serving size.

 As I mentioned above, fruit is mostly comprised of sugar.
 When dried, the volume reduces, but calories stay the same.
 When eaten, you do not get as full in comparison to when eating whole fruit.
-So you’ll likely consume more three apples when dried compared to ½ – 1 apple when whole.
+So you’ll likely consume more than three apples when dried compared to ½ – 1 apple when whole.

 We have been taught that whole grains are a healthier choice when choosing your carb due to the fiber content; We know that fiber can lead to fewer spikes in blood sugar and increased satiety.
 However, whole grain bread, whole grain pasta, and brown rice have the same amount of carbs and calories parallel to white foods.
 Containing the flour of multiple grains does not mean containing the whole grain.
 When the grains are milled and processed, natural antioxidants and fiber content are reduced.
 If eating wheat instead of white, look for “100% whole grain or 100% whole wheat” as the first ingredient.